 How To Win AFC East Bets

 Since 1995 just one AFC East team has appeared in the Super Bowl, but they’ve been a fairly regular visitor.
-Since the 1996 NFL season the New England Patriots have appeared in an NFL-leading seven Super Bowls, going 4-3 in the big game.
-In that time period New England is the only NFL team to appear in consecutive Super Bowls and to win consecutive Super Bowls.
+The Patriots have appeared in an NFL-leading nine Super Bowls, going 5-4 in the big game.
+Eight of those appearances have come since 1996 and in that time period New England is the only NFL team to appear in consecutive Super Bowls and to win consecutive Super Bowls.

-All four AFC East teams have played in the Super Bowl and three of them have won the big game.
-The Miami Dolphins won Super Bowl VII and VIII, while the New York Jets were the winners in Super Bowl III, the first time the AFL had defeated the NFL in a Super Bowl.
+All four AFC East teams have played in the Super Bowl and three of them have won the big game, although none but New England since 1974.
+The Dolphins won Super Bowl VII and VIII, while the Jets were the winners in Super Bowl III, the first time the AFL had defeated the NFL in a Super Bowl.